-We called local RV businesses and had no luck.
-Luckily we found a man who would take us in the next morning.
-Sourcing the problem ourselves helped save time with the repair which was switching the grey valve that had corrosion.
-Our repair man was honest and told us, “I don’t want to take all your money for your trip…five bucks.”
-So we thanked him and gave him 10.
-If you are full-time on the road or thinking about living on the road, we highly suggest checking out craigslist for repairs.
-We have found the larger RV corporations don’t charge fairly and take usually two weeks before you can see them.
+Sidenote: If you are full-time on the road or thinking about living on the road, we highly suggest checking out Craigslist for repairs.
+We have found the larger RV corporations don’t charge fairly and take usually two weeks before you can even get an appointment.

-After Acadia, we made way to the top of the US East Coast.
-We saw the West Quoddy Head Light and learned that area of the US is on a different timezone!
-Next up we went to Baxter State Park, stopping along the way at Reversing Falls State Park where you can camp overnight for free in the middle of nowhere.
-Here the rising tide creates a reverse waterfall and you can watch seals playing in the natural whirlpools.
-At Baxter we were unaware that the whole park does NOT allow RVs!
-We were able to get to the entrance and camped at Abol Bridge Campground where we could hike a bit of the Appalachian Trail and up to the Blueberry Ledges Trail.
+After visiting Acadia, we made way to the very top corner of the US East Coast.
+We saw the classic West Quoddy Head Light and learned that area of the US is on a different timezone!
+Heading west into Maine, we went to Baxter State Park, stopping along the way at Reversing Falls State Park where you can camp overnight for free in the middle of nowhere.
+At Reversing Falls, the rising tide creates a reverse waterfall and you can watch seals playing in the natural whirlpools.
+Making it to Baxter, we learned the whole park does NOT allow RVs!
+Oops.
+Luckily, we were able to get to the entrance and camped at Abol Bridge Campground where we hiked a bit of the Appalachian Trail and up to the Blueberry Ledges Trail.